 Sec.
 26-186.
 Green Code standards.
-Reserved.

 - (a) Purpose.
-Green Code standards are intended to encourage the development of residential communities based upon the Comprehensive Plan for Richland County, and which are designed to: - (1) Preserve and protect environmental resources, scenic vistas, and natural and cultivated landscapes; and - (2) Enhance land, water, air and tree resources by minimizing the area of land disturbance, reducing impervious surface, optimizing stream buffers, preserving tree cover and encouraging retention and protection of Conservation Areas; and - (3) Reduce infrastructure maintenance costs as a result of efficient community design; and - (4) Provide a Conservation Area and pedestrian linkages and wildlife corridors among residential communities and to encourage recreation opportunities; and - (5) Preserve significant historical and archeological features; and to preserve and protect contiguous undeveloped areas within the development. - (b) Applicability/Establishment.
-The owner of property within an RU, RR, RS-E, RS-LD, RS-MD, RS-HD, MH, RM-MD, RM-HD, or CC zoning district may apply the development standards found within this section, in lieu of the development standards set forth for the applicable zoning district, subject to meeting the requirements of this section.
+Green Code standards are intended to encourage result in the development of residential communities based upon the Comprehensive Plan for Richland County, and which are designed to: - (1) Preserve and protect environmental resources, scenic vistas, and natural and cultivated landscapes; and - (2) Enhance land, water, air and tree resources by minimizing the area of land disturbance, reducing impervious surface, optimizing protecting stream buffers, preserving tree cover and encouraging retention and protection of designating and protecting Conservation Areas; and - (3) Reduce infrastructure maintenance costs as a result of efficient community design; and - (4) Provide a Conservation Areas and pedestrian linkages and wildlife corridors among residential communities and to encourage facilitate recreation opportunities; and - (5) Preserve significant historical, cultural and archeological features; and to preserve and protect contiguous undeveloped areas within the development. - (b) Applicability/Establishment.
+The owner of property within an RU, RR, RS-E, RS-LD, RS-MD, RS-HD, or MH, RM-MD, RM-HD, or CC zoning district may apply the development standards found within this section, in lieu of the development standards set forth for the applicable zoning district, subject to meeting the requirements of this section.